Skeptic-j/gcp_skill_badges_quests/README.md

 3. Serves also as a notebook through my personal learning journey attempting the GCP Quest's guided and challenge labs.

-4. For attempting challenge labs, I do always reference back to solutions in guided labs.
+4. For attempting challenge labs, guided labs notes serves as references.

-Each lab attempted is recorded down with solutions and notes in markdown notations.